-A number of other alternatives were considered but eliminated from further analysis as described at the end of chapter 2.
+A number of other alternatives were considered but eliminated from further analysis as described in section 2.5.2.

 The FHWA and NPS are co-lead agencies for this project.
 The FHWA is involved because National Environmental Policy Act (NEPA) documentation and preliminary project planning is being funded through the Public Lands Highway Program of the Highway Trust Fund.
 The FHWA has stewardship and oversight responsibilities for funds disbursed from the Highway Trust Fund.
 In addition, the FHWA has expertise in developing transportation projects on federal lands.
-The park is involved with the project because the road is located within the park boundary, and the NPS is the land management agency for the park.
+The park is involved with the project because the road is located within the park boundary and the NPS is the land management agency for the park.
 Cattle Point Road is the major route used by visitors to access the park.

 The Washington State Department of Natural Resources (DNR) and San Juan County (county) are cooperating agencies.
 The Cattle Point Natural Resources Conservation Area (NRCA), which is located on the eastern boundary of the park and is included in the project area, is managed by the DNR.
 The NRCA would be affected by any of the action alternatives.
-The portion of Cattle Point Road that is located in the project area is owned and maintained by the county, and provides access for county residents and visitors.
+The portion of Cattle Point Road that is located in the project area is owned and maintained by the county and provides access for county residents and visitors.

-All three action alternatives (B, C, and D) address the purpose and need for the project with differing impacts to the natural, cultural, and recreational resources of the park; NRCA; and the island environment.
-Based on this evaluation of impacts in this document, alternative B is the "preferred alternative" of the FHWA and NPS.
+All three action alternatives (B, C, and D) address the purpose and need of the project with differing impacts to the natural, cultural, and recreational resources of the park, the NRCA, and the island environment.
+Based on the evaluation of impacts in this document, alternative B is the "preferred alternative" of the FHWA and NPS.

-Alternative B conforms to the agency management goals and values as described chapter 1.
-It minimizes impacts to natural and cultural resources of the park and NRCA while continuing to allow access to park features.
-It also provides residents with safe transportation between the Cattle Point area and the rest of the island without the threat of coastal erosion, while minimizing socioeconomic impacts and design complexity.
+Alternative B conforms to the agency management goals and values as described in chapter 1.
+It minimizes the impacts to the natural and cultural resources in the park and the NRCA while continuing to allow access to park features.
+It also provides residents with a safe vehicular transportation route between the Cattle Point peninsula and the rest of the island without the threat of coastal erosion, while minimizing socioeconomic impacts and design complexity.

 Alternative B has also been identified by the FHWA and NPS as the "environmentally preferred alternative."
 This is defined as the alternative that best meets the intent of NEPA.
-Each alternative presented, including the no action alternative, has positive and negative impacts to the human and natural environment.
-Alternative B provides the best balance of minimizing impacts to the biological and physical environment and meeting the responsibility the project must fulfill as described in NEPA.
+Each alternative, including the no action alternative, has positive and negative impacts to the human and natural environment.
+Alternative B provides the best balance of minimizing impacts to the biological and physical environment while meeting the responsibility that the project must fulfill as described in NEPA.

-The DEIS will be available for public review for 60 days following the date of the Environmental Protection Agency's (EPA) notice of availability (NOA) in the Federal Register.
+The DEIS was made available for public review for 60 days following the date of the notice of availability (NOA) in the Federal Register on September 7, 2010.
+The Final Environmental Impact Statement (FEIS) includes changes in the DEIS made in response to agency and public comments received during the comment period.
+Changes made to the text of the DEIS are indicated with a vertical line in the margin of the FEIS.

-The FHWA and NPS will respond to all substantive comments and make any necessary revisions to the document.

-Following review, the DEIS and revisions will be used to prepare a Final Environmental Impact Statement (FEIS).
-However, if reviewers identify significant environmental impacts, the DEIS will be revised, and the review process will be repeated.
-Otherwise, the FEIS will be made available to the public and announced through a NOA in the Federal Register.
-Following the FEIS availability period, the co-lead agencies will decide to proceed with one of the following options:
+The FEIS will be released to the public and announced through EPA's Notice of Filing in the Federal Register.
+Following a 30-day no action period, the co-lead agencies will decide to proceed with one of the following options: